-Preparing financial statements that conform with GAAP may require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclose contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Preparing The preparation of financial statements that conform in conformity with GAAP may require requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclose disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.